LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

   - This week's quiz closing date extended to Friday night, 11/24.

   - Lab 8 on regular expressions, this week's lab, doesn't require a code review, only part 1 is required.
 Part 2 is fun and optional.
-It's due Monday night, 12/1.
+It's due Friday night, 12/1.

 - **Study Jam for Students November 28th!**
   Tuesday, November 28 from 2-4 pm will be Study Jam.
 The library will provide free pizza and snacks for students as you study for finals.
 In addition to food and drink, there will be research help, tutoring, relaxation and yoga tips, and therapy dogs.